Stochastic Graphlet Embedding: Abstract

 \section{Abstract}

-Graph-based methods are known to be successful for pattern description and comparison purpose.
-However, a lot of mathematical tools are unavailable in graph domain, thus restricting the generic graph-based techniques to be applicable within the machine learning framework.
-A way to tackle this problem is graph embedding into high dimensional space in either an explicit or implicit manner.
-In this paper, we propose high order stochastic graphlet embedding (SGE) that explicitly embed a graph into a real vector space.
-Our main contribution includes a new stochastic search procedure that allows one to efficiently parse a given graph and extract or sample unlimitedly high order graphlets.
-We consider these graphlets with increasing size in order to model local features, as well as, their complex interactions.
-We also introduce or design graph hash functions with very low probability of collision to hash those sampled graphlets for partitioning them into sets of isomorphic ones and measure their distribution in large graph collections, which results in accurate graph descriptions.
-When combined with support vector machines, these high order graphlet-based descriptions have positive impact on the performance of graph-based pattern comparison and classification as corroborated through experiments on different standard benchmark databases.
+Graph-based methods are known to be successful in many machine learning and pattern classification tasks.
+These methods consider semi-structured data as graphs where nodes correspond to primitives (parts, interest points, segments, etc.) and edges characterize the relationships between these primitives.
+However, these non-vectorial graph data cannot be straightforwardly plugged into off-the-shelf machine learning algorithms without a preliminary step of -- explicit/implicit -- graph vectorization and embedding.
+This embedding process should be resilient to intra-class graph variations while being highly discriminant.
+In this paper, we propose a novel high-order stochastic graphlet embedding (SGE) that maps graphs into vector spaces.
+Our main contribution includes a new stochastic search procedure that efficiently parses a given graph and extracts/samples unlimitedly high-order graphlets.
+We consider these graphlets, with increasing orders, to model local primitives as well as their increasingly complex interactions.
+In order to build our graph representation, we measure the distribution of these graphlets into a given graph, using particular hash functions that efficiently assign sampled graphlets into isomorphic sets with a very low probability of collision.
+When combined with maximum margin classifiers, these graphlet-based representations have positive impact on the performance of pattern comparison and recognition as corroborated through extensive experiments using standard benchmark databases.